jeffreyhorn/network_flow_solver/docs/examples.md

 **Use case:** Efficiently re-solve problems with modifications for scenario analysis, capacity planning, and iterative optimization.

 Incremental resolving means solving multiple related network flow problems where each problem is a modification of the previous one (e.g., changed capacities, costs, or demands).
-The solver supports **warm-starting** from a previous solution, which reuses the basis (spanning tree structure) to dramatically reduce iterations—typically achieving 50-90% reduction in solve time for similar problems.
+Even without optimization, the solver typically handles small modifications efficiently.
+For maximum performance with sequential solves, the solver supports **warm-starting** from a previous solution, which reuses the basis (spanning tree structure) to dramatically reduce iterations—typically achieving 50-90% reduction in solve time for similar problems.

 ### Why Incremental Resolving?